People Data Scientist

 • Support evidence-based decision-making across HR and the wider business.

-• Strong proficiency in Python (Pandas, NumPy, Scikit‑learn, PyTorch/TensorFlow) and SQL.
+• Strong proficiency in Python (Pandas, NumPy, Scikit-learn, PyTorch/TensorFlow, and experience with AI frameworks for deep learning and generative models) and SQL.

-• Experience working with HR data sources (Workday, SuccessFactors, Oracle HCM, LinkedIn Talent Insights) or related workforce datasets.
+• Experience working with HR data sources (Workday, SuccessFactors, Oracle HCM, LinkedIn Talent Insights, etc.) or related workforce datasets.

-• Knowledge of Snowflake and experience integrating with HR & business data.
+• Knowledge of Snowflake and experience integrating with HR and business data.

-• Familiarity with MLOps principles, CI/CD, and deploying ML/AI models in production environments, including monitoring and retraining pipelines.
+• Familiarity with MLOps principles, CI/CD, and deploying ML and AI models in production environments, including monitoring and retraining pipelines.

-• Strong understanding of machine‑learning algorithms for classification, regression, clustering and time‑series forecasting, plus exposure to advanced AI techniques such as NLP, LLMs, and generative AI.
+• Strong understanding of machine learning algorithms for classification, regression, clustering, and time series forecasting, plus exposure to advanced AI techniques such as natural language processing (NLP), large language models (LLMs), and generative AI.

 • Excellent problem-solving skills and ability to translate complex technical analyses into clear, actionable insights for non-technical audiences.